ShirleyXYW/go-web-hello-world/docs/runApp.md

-# Run the app in container
+# Run the App in Container
 We have installed Docker successfully.
 So in this session, I will build a docker image for the web app and run that in a container, expose the service to 8082 as an example.
 ## Steps
 ### Build Docker Image and Run in a Container